Earn retirement funds for your physician group.Learn More

 It is imperative to have a system in place that allows the release of complete, legible, and organized records from your medical office.

 How to dispose of storage devices containing PHI and other sensitive data

 Improper disposal of electronic devices and media puts the information stored on those devices at risk for a breach.
 And when devices contain protected health information (PHI), it puts your patient’s

-New schedule II prescription forms required starting January 1
+Update: New schedule II prescription forms required by June 1

 Risk Management Trends

 TMLT's Risk Management team regularly conducts on-site practice reviews to help physicians address their medical liability risks.
 This presentation summarizes the top 10 most frequent recommendations